Nirush4/Fed1-agency-1-ca/README.md

-# Fed1-agency-1-ca (Rainydays)
+# Fed1-agency-1-ca (Square Pumpkin 📸)

 # Goal

-Create an engaging, user-centric social media platform that fosters meaningful connections, promotes content discovery, and empowers users to share their ideas and experiences in a safe, secure, and interactive online community.
-This platform will provide users with a seamless experience to create personalized profiles, share diverse content, engage with others through likes, comments, and direct messaging, and discover new trends and connections, all while maintaining privacy and security.
-The ultimate goal is to create a thriving online ecosystem where users can express themselves, collaborate, and connect with others globally.
+The goal is to create an engaging social media platform that encourage meaningful connections, promotes content discovery, and empowers users to share their ideas and experiences within an online community.
+This project aims to provide a seamless and personalized experience, enabling users to easily create, customize, and manage their profiles.
+Users will be able to share their photos as posts, discover content tailored to their interests through a dynamic feed, and engage with others by liking and commenting on posts.
+The project will also include a feature to take photos using the camera and create new posts directly from the application, providing an engaging and easy-to-use interface for content sharing and interaction.

 ## User Stories